robin-rpr/calos/doc/dev.rst

 * https://github.com/opencontainers/runtime-spec/blob/master/runtime.md

-ch-image
+clearly image
 --------

 pull
 ~~~~

 Images pulled from registries come with OCI metadata, i.e. a "config blob".
-This is stored verbatim in :code:`/ch/config.pulled.json` for debugging.
+This is stored verbatim in :code:`/clearly/config.pulled.json` for debugging.
 Charliecloud metadata, which includes a translated subset of the OCI config,
-is kept up to date in :code:`/ch/metadata.json`.
+is kept up to date in :code:`/clearly/metadata.json`.

 push
 ~~~~